den-sq/ouroboros/README.md

 ### Testing

 In VSCode, use the testing tab.
-Otherwise, use `pytest` or `pytest --benchmark-only`.
+Otherwise, use `pytest`.